info201a-su23/assignment-03-sc100922/README.md

 ## Reflection 6
 Why were you interested in this particular question?
 Were you able to answer your question with code?
 What did you learn?
 Answer in at least 1-3 sentences

+I believe that 2022 was the year when COVID-19 had the most severe impact on the world, I am very curious about how many cases there were that year.
+I was able to successfully answer my question with code.
+I learned to use 'filter' to select data for 2022, and 'summarize' and 'mean' to calculate the average value of new cases.

 ## Reflection 7
 What, if anything, made you curious about this COVID analysis?
 What, if anything, surprised you?
 What might you do the same or differently on your next data wrangling project?
 Answer in at least 1-3 sentences